hpfast/vivo/doc/data-setup-import.md

 	ogr2ogr -f "PostgreSQL" PG:"dbname=geodrc" -nln airports -nlt POINT -lco SCHEMA=drc_admin -lco OVERWRITE=YES airports.vrt

+#MAF Airports

+We also have a KML file with airports from MAF.
+This has a different format.
+First, load kml in qgis and use MMQGIS tools to combine all the airports to one shapefile.
+Problem: ogr2ogr postgresql import truncates the description field at first newline.
+Couldn't find any solution to this online, so used a macro in vim to delete all these newlines in the kml file, then use mmqgis to combine them.
+Then import this into postgresql with ogr2ogr.

+The idea is to add all unique airports from the two layers together.
+To be able to make this comparison, first we have to standardize the columns.
+We're going to use

 #healthzones

 Healthzones come from a shapefile.
 The geometries are not very good: the polygons don't match up very well.
 Before importing, I cleaned it up with pprepair: